Aruba Holidays 2025/2026

 Cuisine in Aruba

-Aruban cuisine is a flavorful combination of Caribbean, Dutch, and Latin American influences as a result of the islands multicultural population that has built up over the years.
-You’ll find a strong focus on fresh seafood, locally sourced produce and plenty of spices.
+Aruban cuisine is a flavorful combination of Caribbean, Dutch, and Latin American influences as a result of the island’s multicultural population that has built up over the years.

-• A few staple ingredients include beans and rice, which are often used as a side dish to lots of main meals, coconut and hot peppers which are added to lost of dishes for a powerful flavour, and of course fresh seafood.
-Expect snapper, king fish, lobster and much more, all usually grilled or fried.
+- Some staple ingredients include beans and rice, which are often used as a side dish to lots of main meals, coconut and hot peppers which are added to lots of dishes for a powerful flavour, and of course fresh seafood – expect snapper, king fish, lobster and much more, all usually grilled or fried.

-• Starting with breakfast, Dutch pancakes are a popular pick for a light bit to eat.
-These are thinner than American pancakes and are usually topped with fresh fruits and syrup – you’ll even find pancake houses across the island for just this!
+- Dutch pancakes are a popular pick for a light bit to eat or breakfast.
+These thin pancakes are usually topped with fresh fruits and syrup and you’ll find a good few pancake houses across the island!

 The cheapest months to go to Aruba can vary, but the low-season is between April and August when you can usually get the cheapest deals.
 Although, this is also the rainy season, so temperatures are still around 30℃ but there’s a high chance of rain.